 Which stock markets look ‘cheap’ as we head into 2019?

-2018 was a rumbustious year for stock markets, with things really coming to the fore in harrowing fashion in the latter stages.
-With investors having grown accustomed to an unusual oasis of calm over recent years, volatility was back with a bang.
+2018 was a rumbustious year for stock markets, with things really coming to the fore in the latter stages.
+With investors having grown accustomed to an unusual calm over recent years, volatility was back with a bang.

 However, as the dust settles, there is a silver lining.
 Even before the fourth quarter downturn, markets had been cheapening in valuation terms.